jerryliu20d/jerryliu20d.github.io/_posts/2019-03-19-EXISTS-function-in-SQL.md

 ```
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script>

-The function `IN` will only be executed once, but it will traversal all elements in A and B, which may takes $$24124$$
+The function `IN` will only be executed once, but it will traversal all elements in A and B, which may takes $O(m,n)$